-- 5) EXPULSION Removal of a student from school for a period of more than ten school days (expulsion is recommended for Level 3 behaviors or repeated Level 1 and 2 offenses).
-An expulsion from EHOVE may also result in an expulsion from Monroeville High School. - 6) EMERGENCY REMOVAL A student may be removed from school property if the student's continued presence poses a risk to the safety or security of others or their property, or disruption of the educational process. - JUVENILE COURT/POLICE DEPARTMENT The Juvenile Court System or Police Department may be involved in a student's attendance problems or if a student engages in serious criminal behavior. - 8) PERMANENT EXCLUSION As authorized by Ohio law, the Board of Education may permanently exclude any student who has been found guilty of committing, when sixteen (16) years of age or older, any of the following offenses while on school grounds which are considered to be crimes when committed by an adult. - a) Possession or involvement with a deadly weapon. - b) Trafficking in drugs. - c) Murder, involuntary manslaughter, assault, or aggravated assault. - Rape, gross sexual imposition, or felonious sexual penetration on school grounds, at a school event, or when the victim is an employee of the District. - e) Complicity, regardless of where the complicity occurs, of any of the above crimes. - 9) EXPULSION FOR FIREARMS, DESTRUCTIVE DEVICES, AND KNIVES If a student brings a firearm, destructive device, or knife on school property, in a school vehicle, or to any school sponsored activity, he/she may be expelled for one year.
+- 5) EXPULSION Removal of a student from school for a period of up to eighty school days (expulsion is recommended for Level 3 behaviors or repeated Level 1 and 2 offenses) unless the incident involves a firearm or knife, in which case the expulsion may be for a period of one year.
+An expulsion from EHOVE is also an expulsion from Monroeville High School. - 6) EMERGENCY REMOVAL A student may be removed from school property for up to 24 hours if the student's continued presence poses a risk to the safety or security of others or their property, or disruption of the educational process. - 7) JUVENILE COURT/POLICE DEPARTMENT The Juvenile Court System or Police Department may be involved in a student's attendance problems or any Level 2 or Level 3 behaviors. - 8) PERMANENT EXCLUSION As authorized by Ohio law, the Board of Education may permanently exclude any student who has been found guilty of committing, when sixteen (16) years of age or older, any of the following offenses while on school grounds which are considered to be crimes when committed by an adult.

+a) Possession or involvement with a deadly weapon.

+- b) Trafficking in drugs. - c) Murder, involuntary manslaughter, assault or aggravated assault. - d) Rape, gross sexual imposition, or felonious sexual penetration on school grounds, at a school event, or when the victim is an employee of the District. - e) Complicity, regardless of where the complicity occurs, of any of the above crimes.

+9) EXPULSION FOR FIREARMS, DESTRUCTIVE DEVICES, &